rhythm academy

 Every level of Rhythm Academy's music programme will include learning to play from notation, developing music literacy skills every time they come to class and when it's appropriate, assessing against the industry standard ABRSM theory tests.

-It's worth noting that every accredited college or university level music course on offer requires a base level of music theory, even if it's not billed as a Classical Training course.
+It's worth noting that every accredited college or university level music course on offer requires a reasonable level of understanding music theory, even if it's not billed as a Classical Training course.

 Single, private lessons are a great way to get undivided, targeted attention.
 No argument.